TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 }
 ```

 We'll use the GOT entry of `malloc` as the string buffer.
 GOT entries are a fixed relative offset in the binary, so we can calculate it using our earlier vtable leak.
-When the string is printed, the GOT entry will be dereferenced and we get the address of `malloc`.
+When the string is printed, the GOT entry will be dereferenced and the address of `malloc` printed.

 ```python
 got_malloc = vtable_addr - e.sym['_ZN5Toast3eatEv'] + e.got['malloc']